SophiaAtkinson/DarkSleeky/README.md

 4. Move the `sleeky-backend` folder to the `user/plugins/` folder of your YOURLS installation.
 5. Activate the plugin in the YOURLS admin area (`example.com/admin/plugins.php`).
 The plugin will show as Sleeky Backend.
 6. Done.
 Sleeky is now installed

+## Help
+Need a hand?
+I would love to help you out!
+Message Me on discord (SophiaXD#3076).
+Alternatively, you could open an issue on GitHub.
+I will have long term support for this theme.